adarsh-206/NotesAdda/README.md

+# NotesAdda
-# NotesAdda is a notes management platform which helps students to upload,download and manage notes related to their study.
+is a web based notes sharing and management system which helps students and teachers to share their notes online effectively.